 - Store cupcakes covered at room temperature.
 If your house runs hot, you can also keep them in the fridge to make sure the buttercream stays in tact.

 - These cupcakes are also delicious topped with vanilla sour cream frosting!
+Our creamy strawberry frosting would also be delicious!

 Yes!
 For best results, freeze cupcakes after filling but before frosting.
 Transfer to a freezer safe container or double wrapped in freezer bags.
 They will keep in the freezer for about 2 months.
 Thaw at room temperature and top with fresh buttercream before serving.